 - loop (n.)

-- late 14c., "loop of cloth, rope, leather, etc.," probably of Celtic origin (cf. Gaelic lub "bend," Irish lubiam), influenced by or blended with Old Norse hlaup "a leap, run" (see leap (v.)).
+- late 14c., "a fold or doubling of cloth, rope, leather, cord, etc.," of uncertain origin.
+OED favors a Celtic origin (compare Gaelic lub "bend," Irish lubiam), which in English was perhaps influenced by or blended with Old Norse hlaup "a leap, run" (see leap (v.)).
+As a feature of a fingerprint, 1880.
 In reference to magnetic recording tape or film, first recorded 1931.
-Computer programming sense first attested 1947.
+Computer programming sense "sequence of instructions executed repeatedly" first attested 1947.

 - loop (v.)